target/winnaker/CONTIBUTING.md

     `python models_test.py`

+Note: If you are having trouble running the test file, make sure your `PYTHONPATH` includes the root of the repo.
+For example, from the root:

+    `PYTHONPATH=$(pwd) python winnaker/models_test.py`

 3. Write a good commit message, Push to your fork and [submit a pull request](https://github.com/target/winnaker/compare/)

 PRs will be reviewed in a couple days.